aio-libs/aiohttp/docs/web.rst

 Resource Views
 ^^^^^^^^^^^^^^

-*All* registered ressources in a router can be viewed using the :meth:`UrlDispatcher.resources` method::
+*All* registered resources in a router can be viewed using the :meth:`UrlDispatcher.resources` method::

    for resource in app.router.resources():